Sacramento MLS expansion franchise in doubt | Goal.com

-Sacramento MLS expansion franchise in doubt after proposed owner pulls out due to coronavirus
+Sacramento MLS expansion franchise in doubt after proposed owner pulls out due to pandemic

 Sacramento FC's lead investor Ron Burkle has pulled out of plans to acquire an MLS franchise due to the coronavirus pandemic, thrusting the league's Northern California expansion agenda into doubt.